-Since his Parkinson’s diagnosis 12 years ago, Alex Flynn has completed a staggering number of adventures – from finishing a 160-mile run in the Bavarian Alps in Germany, to cycling, climbing, kayaking and running his way across 3,256 miles of America.
-He tells us about his approach to fundraising for the condition – and what motivates him to keep moving
+Since his Parkinson’s diagnosis 13 years ago, Alex Flynn has completed a staggering number of adventures – from finishing a 160-mile run in the Bavarian Alps in Germany, to cycling, climbing, kayaking and running his way across 3,256 miles of America.
+As he works on plans to become the first person with Parkinson’s to climb Everest, find out how he approaches fundraising for the condition – and what motivates him to keep moving

 It was shortly after his Parkinson’s diagnosis in 2008 that Alex Flynn, a 36-year-old UK-based lawyer, made the decision to carry through a commitment to take part in the Marathon des Sables.
 This was no small prospect – the six-day,150-mile race in southern Morocco has been described as ‘the toughest footrace on Earth’.

 “I thought long and hard about whether or not I should go ahead and do the race,” he explains.
 “One thing that struck me was that if I don’t keep moving, I’m going lose it.
 Parkinson’s is about rigidity, and the more you move the better off you are.
 I took heed of my own advice and went out and promptly got lost in the Sahara Desert.”

 Far from being put off by the experience, Alex decided that, having raised £1,500 for charity Parkinson’s UK by taking part in the ultra-marathon, he wanted to do more.
 It was a conversation with a friend following the race that set the course for the next 12 years of adventuring.

 “I came back licking my wounds and sat having a cup of coffee with my mate Rich.
 He said, ‘how much more money do you want to raise?’.
 I said, ‘a million pounds’ and he said, ‘how are you going to do that?’ and I said, ‘well, running a million metres – a pound per metre.’